Measure transfer via stochastic slicing and matching: Convergence of the stochastic iterative scheme

-We note that \Cref{mainthm-Pj} with $j=n$ shows a.s.\ convergence of the matrix-slice matching scheme \eqref{intro:randomized_iter}.
+{As a corollary of the relation between the sliced-Wasserstein and Wasserstein distances (see \Cref{lm:SWproperty}), the above $ \sigma_k \xrightarrow{SW_2} \mu$. } We also note that \Cref{mainthm-Pj} with $j=n$ shows a.s.\ convergence of the matrix-slice matching scheme \eqref{intro:randomized_iter}.
 For $j=1$ we also get convergence for the single-slice scheme, which is summarized in the following: \begin{corollary} Let $\sigma_0,\mu\in \W_{2,ac}(\R^n)$ and $\bth_k \overset{\textrm{i.i.d}}{\sim} u, k\geq 0$, where $u$ is the uniform probability measure on $S^{n-1}$.
 Assume that (A1), (A2), (A3) hold for $L$ of \eqref{eq:Lfunctional}.
 Then the single-slice matching scheme \eqref{sigmaiter} satisfies